cloudant/sync-android/doc/replication.md

 }
 ```

-And running a full sync, that is, two one way replication:
+And running a full sync, that is, two one way replications:

 ```java